theodo/tyrion/README.md

 ## Installation:

+You need to use tyrion with node v10.
+It is not currently working with superior version mainly because problems with the main tool with use: [NodeGit](https://github.com/nodegit/nodegit).

 Install Tyrion globally: `npm i -g tyrionl` (yes, `tyrionl` with a final `l`, it's not a typo).

 ## Usage: